jordao76/hello-lights/README.md

 <a name="Commander"></a>

 ## Commander
-Issues commands to control a connected traffic light.
+Issues commands to control a traffic light.

 **Kind**: global class